Habutiii/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-primary">

-:bulb: **Tip:** The `.puml` files used to create diagrams are in this document `docs/diagrams` folder.
+:bulb: **Tip:** The `.puml` files used to create diagrams are located in the `docs/diagrams` folder of this project.
 Refer to the [_PlantUML Tutorial_ at se-edu/guides](https://se-education.org/guides/tutorials/plantUml.html) to learn how to create and edit diagrams.
 </div>

 ### Architecture